Contractible subshifts: Comparison with other dynamical properties

 In this section we give some indication that one cannot say much more than this, at least using the classes discussed in the present paper.
 Namely we show:

 \begin{theorem} On the groups $\Z^d$, $d \geq 2$, we have the chain of inclusions

 \end{theorem}

-Note that the first inclusion was already shown in Section~\ref{sec:FEP} (and holds for all groups).
+The first inclusion was already shown in Section~\ref{sec:FEP} (and holds for all groups).
+The properness of this inclusion is shown in Theorem~\ref{thm:NonContractibleFullShiftFactor} below (the FEP subshift is explicitly given as a full shift factor).

 The second inclusion is immediate from \cite{BrMcPa18} for FEP subshifts with a fixed point.
 We give a general proof in Lemma~\ref{lem:FEPIsCFactor} (for groups $\Z^d$ only).
+The strictness of the second inclusion is more generally shown for all groups which have a subgroup that is infinite, finitely-presented and one-ended (and the contractible SFT is a full shift).
+We also show (by a different construction) that on any infinite group that is not just-infinite, there is a separation of the first and third class, i.e.\ a contractible SFT with a non-contractible SFT factor.

 The last inclusion is obviously true for all groups, and is included for context only.
 We suspect this last inclusion is strict as well.
 At least it cannot be proved non-strict with current knowledge, since if it is not strict, then SI $\Z^3$-SFTs have dense periodic points (which is a well-known open problem).

-The strictness of the second inclusion is more generally shown for all groups which have a subgroup that is infinite, finitely-presented and one-ended (and the contractible SFT is a full shift).
-We also show that on any infinite group that is not just-infinite, there is a separation of the first and third class, i.e.\ a contractible SFT with a non-contractible SFT factor.

 We need some basic closure properties of contractible subshifts.

 \begin{lemma} If $X$ is a contractible $H$-shift then the free extension to a $G$-shift is contractible. \end{lemma}